johanley/postscript-notes/README.md

 **"String objects are conventionally used to hold text, one character per string element.
 However, the PostScript language does not have a distinct "character" syntax or data type and does not require that the integer elements of a string encode any particular character set.
-String objects may also be used to hold arbitrary binary data.**""
+String objects may also be used to hold arbitrary binary data.**"

 *"To enhance program portability, strings appearing literally as part of a PostScript program should be limited to characters from the printable ASCII character set, with other characters inserted by means of the \ddd escape conventions..."*